-Software Developers

-who want to thoroughly test and evaluate their software.
-The SCG will test the software through the rules of the game: agents can score winning points when they exploit a weakness in another agent.

-Educators

-who want to use an experiential teaching approach where the students write self-sufficient agents that compete with each other.
-Students learn about software development as well as the computational problem being solved in the game instance.
-The amount of software that needs to be developed is significantly reduced by giving the students a baby agent that can already walk and talk.
+- Software Developers: who want to thoroughly test and evaluate their software.
+The SCG will test the software through the rules of the game: agents can score winning points when they exploit a weakness in another agent. - Educators: who want to use an experiential teaching approach where the students write self-sufficient agents that compete with each other.
+Students learn about software development as well as the computational problem to be solved.
+The amount of software that needs to be developed is significantly reduced by giving the students a baby agent that can already "walk" and "talk".
 Then the students need only to add "intelligence" to the baby agent.